suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 Note that the AES-KW algorithm, as defined in Section 2.2.3.1 of {{RFC3394}}, does not have public parameters that vary on a per-invocation basis.
-Hence, the protected parameter in the COSE_recipient structure is a byte string of zero length.
+Hence, the protected header in the COSE_recipient structure is a byte string of zero length.

 The COSE specification requires a consistent byte stream for the authenticated data structure to be created.
-This structure is replaced in {{cddl-enc-aeskw}}.
+This structure is shown in {{cddl-enc-aeskw}}.

 ~~~
        Enc_structure = [